-We’ve all found ourselves having overly enthusiastically bought cheese for a festive cheese board and ended up with all manner of cheese odds and sods languishing in the fridge in January.
+We’ve all found ourselves having overly enthusiastically bought cheese for a festive cheese board and ended up with all manner of cheese odds and sods languishing in the fridge come January.
 This risotto is an excellent way to use up almost any hard or soft cheese.

 Some notes regarding the cheese – I would recommend removing any cheese rinds and I would probably avoid anything too unusually flavoured; apricot or cranberry studded or whiskey flavoured cheeses are probably best avoided.
 The quantities can be easily amended to taste too; maybe use a little less of a very strong hard cheese or a little more of a very mild one.
 I would perhaps omit the garlic if using a very garlicy soft cheese such as roule.